 In the automotive industry, the cost of being late to market is not just about your bottom line or market share.
 Today’s consumers have high expectations and won’t have the patience to wait for your solution.
 Leaders seek to spend less time on paperwork and more on innovation as part of an effort to streamline their product development and simplify compliance.

-Over the coming months, we’ll be publishing a 6-part series on best practices for automotive development and how Jama Connect for Automotive can help teams align to industry standards, simplify functional safety compliance processes, and accelerate time to market.
+Over the coming months, we’ll be publishing a series on best practices for automotive development and how Jama Connect for Automotive can help teams align to industry standards, simplify functional safety compliance processes, and accelerate time to market.
 Below you’ll find a description of what you can expect from this series, and what topics will be covered.

 Part I: Thursday, September 10th: Automotive Spice (ASPICE)

 Modern automobiles are complex systems of systems that must be reliable and safe.
 One of the ways to increase reliability and safety is for automotive OEMs and suppliers to follow established development processes.
 In this post, we’ll discuss how Jama Connect for Automotive aligns with Automotive Spice (ASPICE) and other regulatory standards.

 Part II: Thursday, September 17th: Functional Safety (ISO 26262)

 Functional safety is a key part of the overall safety of a system or piece of equipment in automotive development.
 Functional safety is crucial for automotive developers who aim to eliminate risk.
 In this post, we’ll detail how automotive development teams can build safety-critical products, while accelerating time to market with frameworks and templates aligned to functional safety industry standards.

 Part III: Thursday, September 24th: Collaboration Across the Ecosystem